Mockova/help/uptime/false-timeouts/index.rst

 report your site is down or unavailable, but everything looks fine when you go and investigate the problem for yourself.

-This article will help you better understand what might cause this type of issue to occur.

-.. contents:: In this article
-   :local:
-   :depth: 1

 Location Matters
 ----------------